+New Organica.
+O Cultura.
+Soil Amendments.
+How to start a compost pile in 4 steps.
+Now is the perfect time to start a compost pile.
 You can do it fancy or simple.
 And if you know me, you know I always prefer simple.
 Compost is the most important thing you can use in your garden to improve your land’s fertility (lawn, garden, and landscape), get rid of kitchen and yard waste efficiently, and save time and money.
 The only science involved is the science of decomposition — when things decompose, they turn into the most potent, valuable fertilizer on the market.
 Why buy it in the store when you can make it at home for free?
 Step 1: Figure out where to put it, and if you need to put it in something.
 If you are lucky to live on a nice patch of land, you can simply make a compost pile in a back corner somewhere.
 Step 2: Start collecting stuff to put on your pile.
 From outside the house, you can put weeds (but not poison ivy please), leaves, old dying plant material, and garden waste.

-Step 3: Wait.
-The science of compost.
-Composting at home is fairly straightforward, but can go wrong quickly, and your nose knows when the compost container isn’t working properly.
+King recommends taking the temperature of a compost pile.
+Add more carbon. </li></ul>*} Can compost kill?
+Before we get started, let me get this disclosure out of the way: I love compost.
 From peeing on my garden mulch to composting the waste from my house move, I've written prolifically about my adventures in rotting biomass.
 I never fail to be amazed how nature’s regenerative powers can take dead, rotting waste, and cycle it back into life-enhancing black gold.

 Copyright Environ Press 2008.
 The ultimate urban composting guide.
 If the idea of composting fills your head with images of a large backyard and a big compost bin, it's time to rethink what composting means.
 Today, everyone can compost — even if you live in a bustling urban center.
 If you think your city balcony is too small for composting, think again.
 Even a fire escape is big enough for a small compost bin.
 There are many compost options that allow city dwellers to save valuable landfill space.
 Read on to learn how to compost in the city — without attracting pests or creating a bad smell.
-Battling for the decomposed crown.
-Here's an interesting new form of product vetting from respected green web retailer/lifestyle company/yoga mat peddler, Gaiam: a heated Compost-Off where two composters (there was initially four in the running) are tested in the Gaiam gardens to see which has the most functional, easy-to-use design and performs the best.
+Bins, pails and buckets Newfangled compost bins are perfect for city dwellers.
+If you're living in a small space where moisture and bad odors proliferate quickly, it's imperative to buy a compost pail with a carbon filter.

 The illustrious champion will be added to Gaiam's already healthy roster of composters available for sale.
 The two decomposition devices duking it out are the Bio-Orb and the Earthmaker.
 In the below video, Gaiam's brightly gloved judges, Jessica and Nicole, assess which composter has the leading edge.
 The parched, slow-acting Earthmaker's composting prowess seems to disappoint while the plenty-wet Bio-Orb is working so well that it nearly makes Nicole vomit on the spot.